mohitsoniwal3011/GUI-Calculator-Using-Java-Swing/README.md

      **-It has a Negate[(-)] button which can negate a simple button ,sin cos ,tan ,log etc. or their argument**
       <br/>
 **Radix Conversion**
-     **-It has a Different Window which for Radix Conversions which can convert a Number in Base 10 to**
+     **-It has a Different Window for Radix Conversions which can convert a Number in Base 10 to**
      **-A Binary Number**
      **-A Hexadecimal Number**
      **-A Octal Number**